kestra-io/docs/content/blogs/2024-10-30-code-in-any-language.md

 ## Using Languages with the Shell task

-While not all languages have official plugins, it’s still simple to use other languages.
-For languages without official plugins, we can use the Shell Commands task inside of a Docker Task Runner to run any language we need.
-We can easily specify a container image that has the correct dependencies for the language we want to use, as well as run any setup or compile commands prior to running our code.
+While not all languages have dedicated plugins, it’s still simple to use other languages.
+For languages without dedicated plugins, we can use the Shell Commands task inside of a Docker Task Runner to run any language we need.
+We can easily specify a container image that has the correct dependencies for the language we want to use, similarly to the python example using the `pydata` image with bundled in dependencies.
+On top of that, we can run any setup or compile commands prior to running our code.

 For example, we can run C inside of a workflow by using the Shell Commands task using a `gcc` container image as we need `gcc` to compile our C code before we can execute it.